Trunk or Treat moved indoors to beat the weather

-BROOKVILLE — The annual Trunk-or-Treat at the Brookville Travel Centers of America didn’t have very many trunks this year due to cold, rainy weather.
+BROOKVILLE — The annual Trunk-or-Treat at the Brookville Travel Centers of America didn’t have very many trunks this year as a result of cold, rainy weather.

 Instead of having the event in the parking lot in normal trunk-or-treat fashion, the event was moved into the building.
 This allowed children to enjoy the games and activities without being cold and wet and having to hide their costumes under layers of winter clothes.